 Our Board has adopted a policy regarding related person transactions as part of a comprehensive governance program.
 This policy regarding transactions between us or any of our affiliates and our employees, officers and directors is set forth in writing in our Corporate Governance Principles and our Code of Business Conduct.
-These documents are available on our website at www.weatherford.com, by clicking on "Investor Relations," then "Corporate Governance," then "Corporate Documents," then selecting "Corporate Governance Principles" or "Code of Business Conduct," as applicable.
+These documents are available on our website at www.weatherford.com, by clicking on "Investor Relations," then "Company Information," then "Corporate Governance," then "Corporate Documents," then selecting "Corporate Governance Principles" or "Code of Business Conduct," as applicable.
 We also have a Supplemental Code of Business Conduct that applies to our Chief Executive Officer, our Chief Financial Officer and our Chief Accounting Officer, which is available in the same location under "Supplemental Code of Conduct."
-Prior to listing, we intend to adopt an amended Code of Business Conduct, which will collapse the current Code of Business Conduct and Supplemental Code of Business Conduct into the Code of Business Conduct.
 The Board believes these documents promote the effective functioning of the Board, its committees and management.
 Accordingly, they are periodically reviewed and revised, as appropriate.